K4PT41N/nandgame_solutions/Solutions/Robotics/escape_labyrinth.md

 JMP
 ```

-If after checking an obstacle we get a 1 from reading the IS_OBST bit, we try turning a robot to another direction.
-We attempt a turn by changing the bit-3 of the data peripherals using bit mask again.
-We add 1 to bit-3 and this will also set the robot turning status to 1.
+If after checking an obstacle we get a 1 from reading the IS_OBST bit, we try turning the robot to another direction.
+We attempt a left turn by changing the bit-3 of the peripheral data using bit mask again.
+We add 1 to bit-3 which will also set the robot turning status to 1.
 ```
 # Attempt a left turn
 LABEL TRY_TURN